JvanKatwijk/dab-cmdline/README.md

 An example of a full specification of the command line is

 	./linux/dab-cmdline -M 1 -B "BAND III" -C 12C -P "Radio 4" -G 80 -A default
-The program - when started - will try to identify a DAB datastream in the selected channel.
+The program - when started - will try to identify a DAB datastream in the selected channel (here channel 12C).
 If a valid DAB datastream is found, the names of the programs in the ensemble will be printed.
-If - after a given amount of time - no ensemble could be found, execution will halt.
+If - after a given amount of time - no ensemble could be found, execution will halt, if the ensemble was identified, the data for the selected program (here Radio 4) will be decoded.

 Command line parameters for the Python3 version
 ---------------------------------------------------------------------------------------------------